ryfylke-react-as/rtk-query-loader/README.md

 Transforms the list of queries to the desired loader output format.

+**queriesArg**?: `(props: T) => A`

+Creates an argument for the queries function based on expected props.
+Useful when you have queries in your loader that need arguments from the props of the component.

 **onLoading**?: `(props: T) => ReactElement`

 **onError**?: `(props: T) => ReactElement`